Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 Israel denies responsibility for attack on Natanz

-The Iranian strikes in Israel came after Tehran’s main nuclear enrichment site at Natanz was hit earlier on Saturday.
-Israel denied responsibility and the Iranian judiciary’s official news agency, Mizan, said there was no leakage.
+Tehran’s main nuclear enrichment site at Natanz was hit earlier on Saturday.
+Israel denied responsibility for the attack and the Iranian judiciary’s official news agency, Mizan, said there was no leakage.

-The International Atomic Energy Agency has said the bulk of Iran’s estimated 972 pounds (441 kilograms) of enriched uranium is elsewhere, beneath the rubble at its Isfahan facility.
-It said on X it was looking into the strike.

 The Pentagon declined to comment on the strike on Natanz, which was also hit in the first week of the ongoing war and in the 12-day war last June.

-Russian Foreign Ministry spokesperson Maria Zakharova said such strikes posed a “real risk of catastrophic disaster throughout the Middle East.”
+The U.N. watchdog — the International Atomic Energy Agency — has said the bulk of Iran’s estimated 972 pounds (441 kilograms) of enriched uranium is elsewhere, beneath the rubble at its Isfahan facility.

 The U.S. and Israel have offered shifting rationales for the war, from hoping to foment an uprising that topples Iran’s leadership to eliminating its nuclear and missile programs and its support for armed proxies.
 There have been no signs of an uprising, while internet restrictions limit information from Iran.